Posted on: June 28, 2012

 An Interview with Dr. Navid Mootabar

 By the time summer rolls around, everyone’s so tired of being cold that they can’t wait to get outside and garden, barbecue, head to the beach.
-But basking in the heat and sun can be hazardous for pregnant women, according to Navid Mootabar, MD, Associate Chief of Obstetrics and Gynecology and Director of Gynecologic Surgery at Northern Westchester Hospital.
+But basking in the heat and sun can be hazardous for pregnant women, according to Navid Mootabar, MD, Chief of Obstetrics and Gynecology and Director of Gynecologic Surgery at Northern Westchester Hospital.

 “A pregnant woman’s body temperature is already a bit higher than normal,” says Dr. Mootabar, who is also the hospital’s Director of Gynecologic Surgery.
 But by taking a few precautions, even expecting mothers can embrace the joys of summer.